Driveway Extension Cost Calculator

 Frequently Asked Questions

-Yes, most municipalities require a permit for driveway modifications to check setbacks and impervious surface limits.
+Most municipalities require a permit for driveway modifications to ensure compliance with setback and impervious surface regulations.

-Can I pour new concrete next to old?
+Can I pour new concrete next to old concrete?

-Yes, but there will be a visible seam and likely a color difference until the new concrete ages.
+Yes, but there will be a visible seam and color difference.
+Doweling (drilling rebar into the old slab) is recommended to prevent separation.